AckerlyXu/heima/includes/custom-dns-web-site-enable-on-web-site.md

 >
 >

-1. In your browser, open the [Azure Portal Preview](https://portal.azure.cn).
+1. In your browser, open the [Azure Portal](https://portal.azure.cn).
 2. In the **Web Apps** tab, click the name of your web app, and then select **Custom domains**

     ![](./media/custom-dns-web-site/dncmntask-cname-6.png)